pbrookes/aws-for-idiots/index.md

 * Sending and receiving email through a custom domain.
 You can also configure GMail as your email client
 * Use Amazon's free SSL service, which means you can have https:// hosting and the nice padlock in your address bar

 The elephant in the room here is WordPress (and maybe Drupal and Joomla), which rely on scripting and databases to function.
-Although you *can* use AWS to host a WordPress site, setting this up and maintaining it is too hard.
+Although you *can* use AWS to host a WordPress site, setting this up and maintaining it is too complicated for me.